All law firms want more “good” clients. But to get them – and keep them – you need an effective marketing strategy.

 What is the firm good at?

 Think about the strengths of the firm and be honest about the weaknesses too.
-How can you use the strengths to improve the customer experience and make it a standout USP?
+How can you use your strengths to improve the customer experience and make it a standout USP?
 How can you address the weaknesses?
 Does the firm have an area of niche expertise?

 Consider your competitors